Bookrage001/osc/resources/docs/widgets/sliders.md

 ## Range

 A range is a fader with two handles.
+To move the range (both handles at once), hold the `shift` key or use two fingers.

 ```js
 {